Frequently Asked Questions

 Q: What is the largest quantity I can label?

-A: With a standard kit size (50 reactions), you can label 25 µg of one antibody or up to 50 different antibodies.
-You can easily scale up the antibody amount per labeling approach.
+A: With a standard kit size (50 reactions), you can label 25 µg of total antibody or up to 50 different antibodies if broken up into reactions.
+With the 200 reaction size kit, you can label 100 µg of total antibody.
+You can easily scale up the antibody amount for labeling based on the ratios for one labeling reaction (see table below).

 Q: How do I scale up the FlexLinker, FlexBuffer, and FlexQuencher if I want to label larger quantities of an antibody?